 Binoculars are so common everybody has probably used one or at least seen one.

-Binoculars consist of two monoculars or two small telescopes which are connected to each other via a bridge provided with hinges.
-This makes it possible to see with both eyes at the same time and to experience a more spatial effect when viewing.
+Binoculars consist of two monoculars or two small telescopes that are connected to each other to allow simultaneous viewing by both eyes.
 They are often light and portable but are also available in large models that require a tripod to aid observation.

-The name binoculars has its origins in Greek, where “bi” means “two” and “oculus” means “eye”, as we learned above.
-Binoculars are the most common instruments used to observe distant objects.
+The name comes from the Greek again where”bi” means “two” and “Oculus” is the “eye” as we learned above.
+Binoculars are the most common instrument used to observe distant objects.

 Good binoculars are used by anyone who engages in outdoor activities, search, and rescue, police, military, hikers, mountaineers, birdwatching enthusiasts, and scientists the list can go on and on.
 There are many different types so that everyone can choose the best one for their interests.